davidtheclark/react-aria-modal/README.md

 It doesn't directly depend on focus-trap, but uses [focus-trap-react](https://github.com/davidtheclark/focus-trap-react), a wrapper which could be used by other React libraries.

 *This module provides minimal inline styles to get the thing working.
-It does not provide "complete" modal styling.* You will have to style the dialog yourself.
+It does not provide "complete" modal styling.* You will get to (have to) style the dialog yourself.

 ## Installation